ositaka/soul-healing-decapcms/data/page/home.md

       **A Unique Connection with the Spirit World**

       Through years of practice, Tiago has cultivated a special connection with the spirit guides who assist in this sacred work.
-This bond enables a sharper, more precise flow of healing power to your unique needs.
+This bond enables a sharper, precise flow of healing power to your unique needs.
 Whether your wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago’s own.
     title: C O N N E C T
     image: /images/627c3070-8d2d-43c9-a133-1a65064bcef1.jpeg
   - type: text_image